 ZFS has a few drawbacks, though.

-- Because of the overhead of checksumming data, it is slower than other filesystems by nature.
+- Because of the overhead of checksumming data (which can technically be disabled, but it is probably not worth the tradeoff), ZFS is slower than other filesystems by nature.
 It also tends to slow down greatly, and perhaps permanently, when the pool has nearly reached capacity.

-- Most computers and operating systems do not support booting from ZFS natively; if you want to use it as an operating system filesystem, you will still need to have EFI and boot partitions somewhere (though, it is possible to install ZFS to a partition rather than directly to a hard drive).
+- Most computers and operating systems do not support booting from ZFS natively; if you want to use it as an OS root filesystem, you will still need to have EFI and boot partitions somewhere (though, it is possible to install ZFS to a partition rather than directly to a hard drive).

 However, the advantages greatly outweigh the disadvantages, especially in an enterprise environment (though, I use it on my home computers as well).
 It is currently one of, if not the, preferred filesystems for ensuring data integrity.